Overview

 Logtail Configuration

-Logtail is enabled when LOGTAIL_SOURCE_TOKEN is set:
+Logtail is enabled whenLOGTAIL_SOURCE_TOKEN is set:

-On startup, the system logs: "System initialized and connected to Better Stack!"
+"System initialized and connected to Better Stack!"

 HTTP Request Logging

-Morgan middleware logs all HTTP requests in 'dev' format:
+Morgan middleware logs all HTTP requests in'dev' format:

 Availability Monitoring: Better Uptime

-Better Uptime monitors the health endpoint:
+URL: pyqdeck.betteruptime.com Better Uptime monitors the health endpoint:Rate Limiting

 - Store: In-memory TTL (not Redis)